-A new constructed wetland beside The Lakes Way in South Forster provides an effective filter for urban runoff entering Wallis Lake, helping protect water quality in one of our most important natural assets.
+A constructed wetland beside The Lakes Way in South Forster provides an effective filter for urban runoff entering Wallis Lake, helping protect water quality in one of our most important natural assets.

 Sediments in our Estuary reduce the amount of light available for seagrass to grow and excess nutrients fuel algal blooms leading to habitat loss which can impact on fish and aquatic bug populations.